 Showing Tanju the remains of the crops destroyed by the flood, Prabhunath, a farmer, talks about the extent of the damage.
 “Part of the crop got swept away with the water and the rest is buried under a thick layer of silt.
 The government officials who came to inspect say that they will only compensate us for the areas they can see the damaged crops in, but they should conduct a proper inquiry and compensate us for the part completely under silt as well”, he says.

-After repeated trips to the Agriculture Department at the district headquarters, Tanju ensured that the officials visited Harkatwa again and closely examined the areas completely covered in silt to assess the damage.
+After repeated trips to the Agriculture Office at the district headquarters, Tanju ensured that the officials visited Harkatwa again and closely examined the areas completely covered in silt to assess the damage.
 Till then, the government had only compensated the flood-affected families for the damage caused to their homes; the households were given some ration, some utensils and other articles of daily use as immediate relief.
 But the farmers were not compensated for the crops they lost to the flood.

 “Many farmers here take loans in the sowing season, for seeds and irrigation facilities.
 Few take formal loans from banks, most turn to local money-lenders who charge them exorbitant interest rates, sometimes up to 10 percent per month.
 This, coupled with natural disasters, only entraps them in an endless cycle of debt”, says Tanju.

 According to excerpts from a study by Megh Pyne Abhiyan, a group working on water conservation and sanitation in Bihar, the annual collective debt amount in the flash flood-affected villages of West Champaran ranges from 2-10 lakh rupees.

 Erratic rainfall and droughts

 While some farmers seek compensation for the crops flattened by the silt from the flood, others are reeling from the aftermath of a major drought that preceded the flood in parts of the district.